 The onboarding process is simple – a German language assessment, ascertaining reasons and goals for learning German, comparing diaries and students are off to a start.

 Teaching German as a foreign language here in London gives me great job satisfaction.
 My teaching is mainly one-to-one and in small classes.
-I have been teaching German for many years, which allows me to meet people from many walks of life.
+I have been a German tutor for many years, which allows me to meet people from many walks of life.
 It sometimes has its challenges, but I find it to be a very rewarding profession.